NormandaleWells/CSn/algorithms-proof/find.md

 * ```A[i] == v``` which, combined with the loop invariant and the return statement, establishes that ```A[lo,i) != v and A[i] == v```,
-which is exactly one operand of the disjunction in the postcondition.
+which is exactly one part of the disjunction in the postcondition.
 * ```A[i] != v``` which, combined with the loop invariant, means that ```A[lo,i] != v``` (note the closed range).